 Depending on the season, I serve it with a different side dish.

-My weakness and my favourite would be the vegan mushroom soup, so much flavour and it goes so well with the spinach, ham and cheese if these are your fillings for the crêpes.
+My weakness and my favorite would be the vegan mushroom soup, so much flavor and it goes so well with the spinach, ham, and cheese if these are your fillings for the crêpes.

 SUMMER: You could go as simple as a green salad, easy peasy.
 I love this roasted vegetables salad with pesto dressing.
 Also, we do this kale salad on repeat all year round, my kids know how to prepare it now.

-BRUNCH: How about some hollandaise sauce, a poached egg and some fruits in your plate?
-You can also spread some bechamel, roasted vegetables, ham and cheese.
+BRUNCH: How about some hollandaise sauce, a poached egg, and some fruits on your plate?
+You can also spread some bechamel, roasted vegetables, ham, and cheese.
 These options are definitely on the heavier side but a delicious option.